 Here at Denamico, we define a technology stack, or tech stack for short, as:

-From your CRM to your social media and sales enablement tools, the sales, marketing, and customer service software that your teams use to conduct business all fall within your tech stack.
+From your CRM to your social media and sales enablement tools, the sales, marketing, and customer service platforms that your teams use to conduct business all fall within your tech stack.

 These tools can increase customer experience and improve operational efficiencies.
 Sometimes, however, it is hard to keep track of all of the systems in place.